Michael K. Young: Career

+Young announced his intention to retire from the presidency of Texas A&M University on September 2, 2020 to be effective in May 2021.
+In November, the university announced that the resignation would take effect earlier on December 31, 2020.
+Young expressed his desire to join the Bush School of Government and Public Service at the Texas A&M University, where he would become the first director of the Institute for Religious Liberties and International Affairs.

+Boards and organizations

-Young also served on the United States Commission on International Religious Freedom from 1998 to 2005, including twice serving as its chair.
+Young served on the United States Commission on International Religious Freedom from 1998 to 2005, including twice serving as its chair.

 He is a member of the Council on Foreign Relations and a fellow of the American Bar Foundation.

-Young announced his intention to retire from the presidency of Texas A&M University on September 2, 2020 to be effective in May 2021.
-In November, it was announced the resignation would take effect earlier on December 31, 2020.

 Personal life

 He served as president of the New York Stake of the Church of Jesus Christ of Latter-day Saints from 1985 to 1989.

-Young married fellow BYU alumna Suzan Stewart and they are the parents of three children.
+Young married fellow BYU alumna Suzan Stewart in 1972, whom he met during her freshman year while dating her roommate, and they are the parents of three children.
 They divorced in 2010.

 On June 3, 2011, he married Marti Denkers (Young).
 Young's relationship with Denkers was the subject of some controversy: Denkers was a student at the University of Utah during the time Young presided over it, and she was formerly married to Steve Denkers, a member of the wealthy Eccles family that has given hundreds of millions of dollars to the University of Utah over the years.